jogendra/JSButton/README.md

 ```
 IB Designables: Failed to update auto layout status: Failed to load designables from path (null)
-IB Designables: Failed to render instance of JSLabel: Failed to load designables from path (null)
+IB Designables: Failed to render instance of JSButton: Failed to load designables from path (null)
 ```

 ...then you are likely using `JSButton` as a static library, which does not support IB annotations.
 Some workarounds include: